danny-zh/k8s-3tier-app/README.md

 Application source code is placed in **application** directory.

-You need to prepare *Dockerfile* so that Docker image complyes with the following requirements:
+You need to fix *Dockerfile* so that Docker image complyes with the following requirements:

 - No Hashell Dockerfile linter errors and/or warnings
 - Docker image name is `<nsurname>_application`